dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 For a new component a request for component certification follows these steps.
 This applies for either certifying a component going from Beta from Alpha or GA from Beta.
 - An issue is created with a request for certification of the component with the current and the new certification levels
-- The component owner/maintainer submits a PR for integrating the component to run with the defined conformance test suite
+- A user of a component user submits a PR for integrating the component to run with the defined conformance test suite
-- The component owner/maintainer details the environment setup in the issue created, so that a Dapr maintainer can setup the service in a managed environment
+- The user details the environment setup in the issue created, so that a Dapr maintainer can setup the service in a managed environment
 - After the environment setup is complete, Dapr maintainers review the PR and if approved merges that PR
 - Dapr maintainers review functional correctness with the test being run in a Dapr team maintained environment
 - Dapr maintainers update the component status document categorized by Dapr Runtime version.
 This is done as part of the release process in the next release of Dapr runtime